 An inbox that's filled to capacity, is a clear example that intangible clutter is a real issue.
 Many people struggle with digital clutter because you can't physically touch it.
 Therefore, over time it continues to pile up and by the time you realize it you're probably thinking to yourself, "how did this happen?"
 So, if you think that you don’t need to take some time to purge through your emails then I hate to tell you – you are wrong.

 Even though, I’m an organized person, I had to implement a system to combat email clutter.
 Why?
-Because it was something about unread emails or emails that I read but did nothing with, that lingered in my inbox that became annoying.
+Because it was something about unread emails or emails that I read but did nothing with, that lingered in my inbox which became annoying.
 However, it was through trial and error that I discovered the most effective ways to manage my emails.

 So, here are 5 simple tips to combat email clutter.

 Step 1: Set an Alarm

 Set aside a time that will only be used for checking and responding to emails.
 Being organized is about being intentional and when you’ve made the commitment to take some time to go through your emails, you are being intentional about preventing a pile up of emails.
 Be sure to select a time limit that works for you like 30 min. or 45 min. - then set your alarm.
 When you set an alarm, this allows you to stay on task and work within the designated time-frame.
 Once the alarm goes off then you can stop checking your emails.
 If you are intentional and do this every day then you shouldn’t worry about seeing a large number of emails screaming to be read because each day you’re chipping away at the clutter.

 Step 2: Create Folders